Gibe/Gibe.Umbraco.Blog/Readme.md

 ## Composition

-The types used to represent blog posts are controlled from the calling site, thus you are responseible for composing the blog service (`IBlogService<T>`).
+The types used to represent blog posts are controlled from the calling site, thus you are responsible for composing the blog service (`IBlogService<T>`).
 Type T must implement `IBlogPostModel`.

 ## Config